Huawei CFO lawyers say Trump's comments have tainted U.S. extradition case

 The hearings that closed on Wednesday are referred to as Vukelich hearings, meaning the judge must decide whether the defence’s latest allegation is plausible enough to be worth fully litigating.
 If the judge rules in Meng’s favour, an additional set of hearings will be added to argue the allegation.

 A decision on this is expected by Oct.
 30. The next phase of extradition hearings will take place during the week of Oct.
-26, when witnesses are expected to testify.
+26, when witnesses are expected to testify, will examine abuses of process that were allegedly committed by Canadian and American authorities during Meng’s arrest.

 Meng’s lawyers argued over Monday and Tuesday that the United States omitted key facts about her communication with HSBC about Huawei’s business in Iran, stating that it “misdescribed the facts to construct a stronger case of alleged fraud” when it requested that Canada arrest Meng on its behalf in December 2018, to the extent that constituted a violation of Meng’s human rights.